schefs/bootstrap/README.md

     $ssh-keygen

+### Lets talk about networking

 We are going to tells Kops that we want to use a private network topology.
 Our Kubernetes instances will live in private subnets in each zone. you can chose any kubernetes networking implementations you desire.
 I chose Calico for cluster networking for several reasons.

-Since we are using a private topology, we cannot use the default kubenet mode (also we are running in multi AZ).
-Calico allows to surpass the 50 node limit, which exists as a consequence of the AWS 50 route limit when using the VPC routing table.
+- Since we are using a private topology, we cannot use the default kubenet mode (also we are running in multi AZ).
+- Calico allows to surpass the 50 node limit, which exists as a consequence of the AWS 50 route limit when using the VPC routing table.
-Since we deploy kubernetes across multiple AZs for high availability then each AZ will have its own subnet so we need a networking solution that can support that like calico.
+- Since we deploy kubernetes across multiple AZs for high availability then each AZ will have its own subnet so we need a networking solution that can support that like calico.
-Within each VPC subnet Calico doesn’t need an overlay, it will enable a larger scale deployment with great performance.
-Compared to other networking solutions calico is considered light with a small memory&cpu footprint on the nodes compared to its rivals which is a great plus for my use case.
-Calico provides fine-grained network security policy for individual containers. can be useful for a user specific ingress/egress rules natively implemented in kubernetes manifest and not as a third party resource.

-Cross-Subnet mode in Calico
+- Cross-Subnet mode in Calico.
+By default, Calico’s IPIP encapsulation applies to all container-to-container traffic.
+However, encapsulation is only required for container traffic that crosses a VPC subnet boundary.
+For better performance, you can configure Calico to perform IPIP encapsulation only across VPC subnet boundaries.
 With this mode, IP-in-IP encapsulation is only performed selectively.
 This provides better performance in AWS multi-AZ deployments, and in general when deploying on networks where pools of nodes with L2 connectivity are connected via a router.
+- BGP route reflectors - Calico by default, routes between nodes within a subnet are distributed using a full node-to-node BGP mesh.
+Each node automatically sets up a BGP peering with every other node within the same L2 network.
+This full node-to-node mesh per L2 network has its scaling challenges for larger scale deployments.
+BGP route reflectors can be used as a replacement to a full mesh, and is useful for scaling up a cluster.
+Performance benefits are mostly relevant to large ~50-100+ nodes clusters, so if you are planning to go this direction you should Read more here: [BGP route reflectors](https://docs.projectcalico.org/v3.4/usage/routereflector) (The setup of BGP route reflectors is currently out of the scope of kops and needs to be implemented manually).
+- Compared to other networking solutions calico is considered light with a small memory&cpu footprint on the nodes compared to its rivals which is a great plus for my use case.
+- Calico provides fine-grained network security policy for individual containers. can be useful for a user specific ingress/egress rules natively implemented in kubernetes manifest and not as a third party resource.

+### Terraform for KOPS

 kops can spit out its intentions to terraform .tf file to use for initial deploy, but you should note that if you modify the Terraform files that kops spits out, it will override your changes with the configuration state defined by its own configs in the s3 bucket.
 In other terms, kops own state is the ultimate source of truth (as far as kops is concerned), and Terraform is a representation of that state for your convenience.
 Meaning that if you run a `kops edit cluster` and update your cluster without also updating your terraform files you will easily get out of sync so for our specific use case without any automation enforcing you to always update the tf state. you can also create a third party resources (like load balancers for your application services) that only kops can destroy during a clusters teardown without the option built in to modify the tf state currently.
 I think this feature is not mature enough to use in our use case so I would stick to updating the cluster strait from kops for a strait forward approach for every cluster creation, update or teardown.
 You will need to add `--target=terraform \ --out=. \kops` to your cluster creation to tell kops to spit out its state to terraform.
 If you still want to do so you can read about it [here](https://github.com/kubernetes/kops/blob/master/docs/terraform.md).

+### Generate a cluster

+*You can probably skip this part and go head and use the pre created one.

     $ kops create cluster \
      --cloud=aws \
      --state=s3://$(terraform output kops_s3_state_bucket) \
      --node-count 3 \
-     --zones us-east-2a,us-east-2b,us-east-2c \
+     --zones $(terraform.exe output AZ |tr -d '\n') \
-     --master-zones us-east-2a,us-east-2b,us-east-2c \
+     --master-zones $(terraform.exe output AZ |tr -d '\n') \
      --dns-zone=$(terraform output dns_zone_id) \
      --vpc=$(terraform output vpc_id) \
      --dns private \